Top US military chief visits munitions plants with lawmakers to press the need to arm Ukraine

 But more recently, as the Senate last month approved the $95 billion aid package for Ukraine, Israel and the Indo-Pacific allies, Cotton, Lankford and Mullin voted against it, while Boozman was in favor.

-That bill is now stalled in the House, opposed by hard-line Republicans, including Rep. Josh Brecheen, who joined Congress in 2023.
+That bill is now stalled in the House, opposed by hard-line Republicans, including Brecheen, who joined Congress in 2023.
 He said on social media the “disastrous legislation must be stopped."

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show the Oklahoma senator’s name is James, not John, and the congressman's surname is Brecheen, not Breechen.